 The UK is known for its quaint little pubs, and London is no exception!
 Follow in the footsteps of the fictional detective Sherlock Holmes all the way to a pub of the same name to find a traditional pub and roof garden.
 Other Holmes locations across the city include a museum at 221B Baker Street and Madame Tussauds.
 For more details on following Sherlock Holmes across London, check here.

 #7 Go up the Monument to the Great Fire of London

 If you want to see one of the best views the city has to offer, then head to the Monument to the Great Fire of London.
-Built in the 17th-century, climb the 300+ spiralling steps to be rewarded with 360-degree views over the City of London.
+Built in the 17th-century to commemorate the sweeping fire that destroyed most of the Medieval City, climb the 300+ spiralling steps to be rewarded with 360-degree views over the City of London.

 #8 Enjoy a performance at the Globe Theatre

 Sadly, the original Globe Theatre burned down during the great Fire of London.
 Luckily for us, there’s a near-perfect reconstruction by the Thames, and once there, there’s always a Shakespeare performance to be enjoyed!
 Open throughout the year, a semi-outdoor performance at The Globe is easily one of the best things to do in London.
 Check here for current performances and opening times.